July 14, 2025 (10mo ago) — last updated April 27, 2026 (20d ago)

 Treat the cycle like a seasonal calendar for decisions and goals.
 Use the year themes to choose timing, set expectations, and match effort to opportunity.

-Goal-setting research shows that specific, challenging goals improve performance and that aligning timing and resources increases success1.
+Goal-setting research shows that specific, challenging goals consistently improve performance across contexts1.
 Combine cycle insight with proven practices—set measurable milestones, schedule regular reviews, and track progress.

 Quick journaling prompts for any cycle year